 Traveling to the Philippines in July

-We try to be as clear as possible, but if you have any questions, we will be happy to answer them in the comments below.
+We have tried to make everything as clear as possible, but if you still have any questions, we’ll be happy to answer them in the comments below.